betatran3010/bowers-cis-website/design-plan/milestone-1.md

 ## Content Justification
-> Explain why this content is the right content for your site's audience and how the content addresses their goals.
-> (1-3 sentences)

 The audience's goals consisted of being able to access degree requirements, courses that meet requirements, and advisor information, and our planned content addresses these goals by making this information accessible for the users.
 Headshots of advisors will make it easier for students to recognize them when going to office hours and bring a more welcoming feeling, while the short paragraph introducing the ISST major will give an overview of what the students can expect broadly to learn about.
 Flowcharts and checklists can help students quickly figure out and track their requirements, and descriptions accompanying courses help students have a better understanding of what the courses are like without having to constantly click through the roster to find the same information.

 ## References

-### Collaborators
-> List any persons you collaborated with on this project.

-Our group members (Tanisha, John, Adelyn, Tran, Aarush) collaborated on this project.

-### Reference Resources
-> Did you use any resources not provided by this class to help you complete this assignment?
-> List any external resources you referenced in the creation of your project. (i.e. W3Schools, StackOverflow, Mozilla, etc.)
->
-> List **all** resources you used (websites, articles, books, etc.), including generative AI.
-> Provide the URL to the resources you used and include a short description of how you used each resource.

 N/A